 The Definitive Buyer's Checklist: What to Consider When Choosing a Whole House Reverse Osmosis System

 The best RO system capacity depends on your family size and how much water you use per day.

 For smaller families, a 300-500 GPD RO system is adequate.
 For larger families, a 1,000-5,000 GPD system is enough.

-Most whole-house reverse osmosis systems have the same number of stages as under-sink RO systems – five.
+Most reverse osmosis systems, whether point of use or point of entry, have the same number of filtration stages – five.

 These include three pre-filters that reduce sediment and chemicals, an RO membrane to reduce TDS and germs, and a post-filter to give the water a final polish.

-Unlike under-sink systems, whole-house RO systems do not have a re-mineralization stage.
+Unlike under-sink systems, house RO systems do not have a re-mineralization stage.
 If you want mineral water, you’ll have to add liquid minerals to the purified water.

 3. Filter Lifespan

 How long do the filters and RO membrane last?

 A short lifespan means you’ll be spending more money on replacement filters.